sanjaybip/llm-clients/README.md

 # UI or CLI for AI
-A list of LLM clients that can be used to interact with proprietary and open models using UI or CLI
+A list of LLM clients that can be used to interact with proprietary and open models using UI, CLI, or Local API endpoints

 | NAME | LINK |
 | ------ | ------ |